g-nvs/g-nvs/README.md

 ### Custom Tools
 The Python Lab repository below hosts a few home-made Python offensive tools built in order to improve my developpment skills in cybersecurity.
 Trying to keep them updated and adding new ones over the time.
+For learning purpose only.

 <a href="https://github.com/g-nvs/pythonlab/">Python Lab</a>